 What To Teach Our Children and Our Grandchildren to Create Peace in the World

 I haven't written a blog for a long time because of personal and societal despair.
 When I was younger, I thought my generation was going to change the world.
 I thought the world would be at peace and hunger and homelessness would be a thing of the past.
 Realizing this isn't going to happen in my lifetime, what can my generation do?
-We can still teach our children and our grandchildren that each of them have special gifts, strengths and talents that are intended to make the world a better place.
-They can then work with others who have their own special gifts, strengths and talents that are equally intended to make the world a better place.
+We can still teach our children and our grandchildren that each of them has special gifts, strengths, and talents that are intended to make the world a better place.
+They can then work with others who have special gifts, strengths, and talents that are equally intended to make the world a better place.

-The fundamental most important knowledge to pass on is that we are all here to learn from each other and that we have to work together, all people, all races, all religions, all countries to achieve a peaceful and harmonious planet.
-We all have unique gifts, strengths and talents to contribute to make the world a better place.
+The fundamental most important knowledge to pass on is that we are all here to learn from each other and that we have to work together, all people, all races, all religions, and all countries to achieve a peaceful and harmonious planet.
+We all have unique gifts, strengths, and talents to contribute to making the world a better place.

 Our failure is not recognizing our differences as being part of the tapestry of the universe.
-The European's who sailed to America, rather than respecting and learning from indigenous people that were there first, fought and killed Native Americans and stole their land and forced them into poverty.
-The English captured and tore African Americans from their families and their native county and sold them into slavery.
-Our culture has encouraged and allowed mistreatment of any race that is different.
-Imagine if Europeans would have shared space with Native Americans and learned from their knowledge of the healing properties of plants, and their understanding and respect of the earth and animals' resources and the balance of nature.
+The Europeans who sailed to America, rather than respecting and learning from indigenous people that were there first, fought and killed Native Americans stole their land, and forced them into poverty.
+The English captured and tore African Americans from their families and their native country and sold them into slavery.
+Our culture has encouraged and allowed the mistreatment of any race that is different.
+Imagine if Europeans had shared space with Native Americans and learned from their knowledge of the healing properties of plants, and their understanding and respect of the earth and animals' resources and the balance of nature.
 We would have lived in a much more evolved America.

-In researching my own ancestry, I discovered my fourth great grandfather was a slave owner who bred horses and my fourth great grandmother was a slave.
-I research their history to discover as much as I could about their story.
-My great grandmother took care of his sick wife and then moved in with him and they had 5 children together.
+In researching my ancestry, I discovered my fourth great-grandfather was a slave owner who bred horses and my fourth great-grandmother was a slave.
+I researched their history to discover as much as I could about their story.
+My great-grandmother took care of his sick wife and then moved in with him and they had 5 children together.
 The first of these children, just after they were all freed by my grandfather, was drafted into the service where he became a POW.
-He was rescued after a year and eventually inherited and lived in his father's farm.
+He was rescued after a year and eventually inherited and lived on his father's farm.

 We all likely had similar ancestors.
-Every African American in another country but Africa had an ancestor that was taken from their family and enslaved.
-We owe a lifetime debt of discount on homes and free education to these and Native American Decents.
-This injustice needs to be taught in all elementary schools, so we don't continue this injustice or continue making the mistake of doing it to any race and people who although different then us, have their special gifts, strengths and talents that we need to work with, if we ever intend to make the world a better place.
+Every African American in another country but Africa had an ancestor who was taken from their family and enslaved.
+We owe a lifetime debt of discounts on homes and free education to these Native American Descendants.
+This injustice needs to be taught in all elementary schools, so we don't continue this injustice or continue making the mistake of doing it to any race and people who although different then us, have their special gifts, strengths, and talents that we need to work with if we ever intend to make the world a better place.

 We must talk to our youth and grandchildren about these problems that they are inheriting.
 We need to advocate addressing all these issues in our school lesson plans.